timephy/frust-web/README.md

 ## To our fellow students

-Dear fellow student, please feel free to talk to us directly about the project or contribute to it by creating pull requests.
+Please feel free to contact us directly about the project or contribute by creating pull requests.
 We would be happy to cooperate with you.

 ## Main contributors